zixuan96/jekyll-test/README.md

 The Jekyll structure of this theme includes:

 -   `_portfolio` files - what generate the portfolio grid.
 YAML front matter handles all the details
--   the `page` layout allows custom pages, as seen in the legal and 404 pages
+-   `page` layout allows custom pages, as seen in the legal and 404 pages
 -   `sitetext.yml` enables complete customization of all site text
 -   `navigation.yml` enables fully customizable navigation
 -   `style.yml` enables fully customizable colors, background images, and other style-related things

-**If you enjoy this theme, please consider [supporting me](https://www.paypal.me/raviriley) to continue developing and maintaining it.**

 ## Installation